 The parents can make a custody agreement during an appointment with a child welfare officer or let the matter be decided by a court of law.
 In addition to the parents, the court of law may decide to give custody to another person, for example, a grandparent.
 Custody ends when the child has his or her 18th birthday or marries before turning 18.

 When the parents´ divorce, they shall agree on the child’s living arrangements.The child can live with one parent or both parents’.
 However, the child must be officially registered as a resident in one address only.
 When granting housing allowance and child benefit, the child will be accounted for as a member of only one household.

 Right of access

 A child has the right to meet and keep in contact with the parent with whom he or she does not live (that is, non-custodial parent).
 The parents can mutually agree on the visiting rights, make an agreement on the matter at an appointment with a child welfare officer or have a district court solve the matter.

 There is no one legislative model for meetings between a child and his or her parents.
 Nevertheless, it is important for little children to have these meetings sufficiently often; preferably several short meetings a week.
 As the child grows, the frequency of the meetings could be lessened while lengthening their duration.
 Both parents are responsible for ensuring the child's right of access.

 A fixed-term right-of-access agreement can be concluded to be revised as required, for instance, when the child begins day care or school.

 As a general rule, the parent that meets the child is responsible for costs arising from the right of access.
-The parents can negotiate on sharing the costs of the meetings.
-This is especially necessary when the distance between the non-custodial parent and the child is long.
+Parents can negotiate on sharing the costs of the meetings.
+This is especially necessary when the distance is long between the meeting parent and the child.

-If the non-custodial parent is unable to care for the child during the meetings, it is possible to agree on supervised/supported meetings at the official meeting place.
+If the meeting parent is unable to take care of the child during the meetings, it is possible to agree on supervised/supported meetings at the official meeting place.

 Amending an agreement/decision